 - guests are under increasing pressure to reduce air travel.

 Innovation not offsetting

 As a global organisation with operations in many markets we believe our biggest contribution towards cutting greenhouse gas emissions will come from changing our own behaviour.
 While many businesses choose to mitigate their greenhouse gas emissions through the purchase of voluntary carbon offsets we disagree with the principle that a company can pay others to cut carbon on its behalf.
-Consequently, we're working to deliver real emission cuts through our Green Engage programme.
+Consequently, we're working to deliver real emission cuts through our IHG Green Engage programme.
 Our approach is to innovate new and better ways to design, build and run our hotels.